Boscov's

 Boscov's, LLC is an American department store chain founded in 1914 by Solomon Boscov.
-It is headquartered in Exeter Township, Pennsylvania and has its flagship store in Binghamton, New York.
+It is headquartered in Exeter Township, Pennsylvania, and has its flagship store in Binghamton, New York.

 History

 Solomon "Sol" Boscov was of Jewish descent.
 He emigrated from Russia to Reading, Pennsylvania, in 1911.
-He had $1.37 in cash (equal to $ today) on arrival in the United States.
+He had $1.37 in cash on arrival in the United States.
 He worked as a traveling salesman with an initial $8 worth of merchandise.
 Because he spoke Yiddish, he was able to converse with people in Berks County who spoke Pennsylvania Dutch.
 Boscov's fortunes changed in 1914 when he opened the first Boscov's store at 9th and Pike streets in Reading.
 A Pennsylvania Historical Marker commemorating Solomon Boscov stands at the site of the original store.

 Boscov's began expanding throughout suburban Reading in the 1960s, with Boscov's West in Sinking Spring opening in 1962 and Boscov's North at the Reading Fairgrounds in Muhlenberg Township in 1965.
-Boscov's East along 9th Street in Reading was destroyed by fire in February of 1967 and was replaced by a new Boscov's East in Exeter Township nine months later.
-Boscov's West was destroyed by fire in November of 1967 and reopened twelve months later.
+Boscov's East along 9th Street in Reading was destroyed by fire in February 1967 and was replaced by a new Boscov's East in Exeter Township nine months later.
+Boscov's West was destroyed by fire in November 1967 and reopened twelve months later.

 By the end of 1968, Boscov's had five stores, 2,200 workers, and annual sales exceeding $50 million.
 Solomon Boscov retired and was succeeded by his son Albert "Albie" Boscov as the head of the company in 1960.
 The first Boscov's outside of Berks County opened at the Lebanon Valley Mall in Lebanon, Pennsylvania, in 1972.
 Boscov's bought Fowler, Dick and Walker, the Boston Store in 1980.
 One of Wilkes-Barre's last remaining downtown department stores, it was Boscov's first multi-story store.

 Boscov's opened its first location outside Pennsylvania at the Dover Mall in Dover, Delaware, in 1982.
 Boscov's entered the Philadelphia market directly in the late 1980s by opening Ports of the World stores which were re-branded as Boscov's in the 1990s.
 In 1983, Boscov's leased the dormant Fowler's building in downtown Binghamton, New York; this store, with five retail floors, is the flagship of the Boscov's chain.
 In 2002, Boscov's opened at the Berkshire Mall in Wyomissing, replacing a Strawbridge's store.
 As a result, Boscov's West in Sinking Spring closed.